What is World Asthma Day?

 - You can't exercise with asthma

-Plenty of people think these misconceptions are true, leading to the condition being stigmatised or not taken seriously.
+Thousands or more believe in these misconceptions, leading to the condition being stigmatised or not taken seriously.

 GINA recognises that educating the world about asthma and debunking these myths will lead to better care for the condition.